 Storytelling can help your child receive a more accurate assessment

 Holiday seasons can be tricky for any family.
-Adoption often adds an additional layer of joy and complexity.
-Here’s our guide to making it through the season with a smile!
+Adoption or permanency often adds an additional layer of joy and complexity.
+Here’s our guide to making it through the season.

 In Lion, which stars Dev Patel of Slumdog MIllionaire fame, international adoption gets a rare, heart-wrenching, nuanced portrayal on the big screen.